DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/commonAxisSettings/label/overlappingBehavior.md

 ---
 ---
 ##### shortDescription
-Decides how to arrange axis labels when there is not enough space to keep all of them.
+Decides how to arrange axis labels when there is not enough space to display all of them.

 ---
 When axis labels overlap each other, you can specify the **overlappingBehavior** property to rearrange them.
 Depending on whether an axis is horizontal or vertical, this property accepts different values.